Chapter 3

 The rest of the afternoon was a blur of activity.
 Victoria began the handover process, organizing files, cross-referencing invoices, and explaining workflows.

 Even for a ground staff position, the number of trivial but necessary tasks was considerable.
-By late afternoon, a dull throb had started in her temples.
+By late afternoon, a dull throb had started in her temple.

-She went to the breakroom for some hot water.
+She slipped away to the breakroom to get some hot water.
 As she stood by the window, her gaze drifted down to the main entrance of the building.

-A familiar black luxury car pulled up smoothly.
-Charles, dressed in casual clothes, emerged from the driver's side and walked around to open the passenger door.
+A familiar black luxury car pulled up to the curb.
+Charles stepped out from the driver's side, dressed casually, and walked around to open the passenger door.

 She was wearing a beautifully tailored suit dress, and a pink butterfly brooch on her collarbone glittered in the sunlight.

-Charles's face was wreathed in a smile as he looked at her, leaning in to say something that made Michelle playfully tap his arm before she turned and hurried into the building.
+Charles's face was wreathed in a smile as he looked at herHe leaned in close and said something, and Michelle laughed and swatted his arm before turning and heading into the building.

 He didn't leave immediately, his eyes following her until she disappeared through the doors.
 Only then did he get back into the car.